 [TABLE 2 HERE]

-Our addition to this debate is to argue that a focus on cognitive capacity needs to be joined by a better understanding of the characteristics of the task environment and their impact on internal efficacy.
+Our addition to this debate is to argue that a focus on internal efficacy needs to be joined by a better understanding of the characteristics of the task environment and their impact on internal efficacy.
 Table 2 summarises these and compares them in two different settings.
 Cues work better in some contexts for decision-making than others.
 For those concerned to aid political judgment, it might be attractive to focus as much on changing the task environment rather than paternalistic attempts to improve cognitive skills through education and training.
 Our core argument is that the citizens’ internal efficacy increases when faced by a binary choice on a symbolic issue, and when horizontal cues or heuristics (such as recognition) are available to enable citizens to use some past experience or decision in order to inform their current decision.
 It is the combination of these three factors together that seems to be vital.

 The European Union referendum in the United Kingdom provides an interesting way of exploring this formula in that it passes only one out of our three tests.
 It would seem according to our argument that the Electoral Commission when designing the question was correct in making the choice a binary one, between Leave or Remain.
 In addition, we would argue that any second referendum would best be framed as between a Leave deal or Remain.
 But although for many the choice turned into a symbolic or moral choice about national freedom and taking back control (for evidence of that see Leruth and Taylor-Gooby, 2019) there can be little doubt that there were significant non-symbolic issues at stake, as many voters understood but found difficult to make calculations about; plus there were considerable technical difficulties in the path to Brexit which are still not at the time of writing resolved.
 In short because of this complex and mixed framing of the task environment the EU referendum was destined to make many citizens rather over-confident in their judgement for either Remain or Leave, or in many cases confused and unclear about what was for the best and for others desperate for issue just to go away (for evidence from a range of polls see Curtice, 2019).
 Finally the EU referendum fails another of our tests in that it was heavily reliant on elite cues rather than horizontal ones.
 So although the EU referendum offered a binary choice the structure of the task environment was not taken as whole suitable for improving the internal efficacy of citizens.